 Construction & Extraction

-Of all the occupations on our list, construction and extraction are the least geographically diverse.
+Of all the occupations on our list within the best cities for jobs report, construction and extraction are the least geographically diverse.
 None of the cities in our top 10 were on the East Coast or in the Midwest.
 Five of the top 10 cities in this category are in Texas, reflecting the state’s explosive population growth in recent years.
 According to the U.S. Census Bureau of Labor Statistics, five of the 10 fastest-growing cities in the U.S. are in Texas, many of them suburbs of Austin, Dallas, and San Antonio — all cities represented in this list.
 As populations expand, so does housing and city infrastructure.

 Outside the Lone Star state, most of the numbers are somewhat closer to the national average.
 The exception is Denver, which is undergoing its own residential construction boom, coupled with ongoing energy projects, mostly tied to the extraction and transportation of crude oil and natural gas.